Wigner-GPU-Lab/Teaching/CMake/Lesson3_Dependencies/README.md

 ```

 For those unfamiliar with Powershell, `HKCU:\` is a PSDrive (Powershell Drive, a traversible virtual
-drive for tree-like structures), for the system registry; more precisely it is the users own
+drive for tree-like structures) for the system registry; more precisely it is the user's own
 registry.
-It abbreviates _Hive Key Current User_.
+(It's an abbeviation of _Hive Key Current User_.)
 Again, the name of the property need not be the
 same as the version string, just something that holds meaning preferably.
 To list all the installed
 packages, just list the packages registry folder.